Best Swiss Chocolate (Famous & Lesser-Known Brands)

 Where can I buy cheap Swiss chocolates?

-If you are in Switzerland then you can find cheap Swiss chocolates at the supermarkets.
+If you are in Switzerland, you can find cheap Swiss chocolates at the supermarkets.
 Migros and Coop are the best supermarkets to find affordable Swiss chocolates.
-Their house brands are one of the most affordable and they are still good chocolate.
+Their house brands are among the most affordable, and they are still good chocolate.

 Which is better: Swiss or Belgian chocolate?

-Whether Belgian or Swiss chocolate is better comes down to your own personal preferences.
-Swiss chocolate is made with milk and is sweeter than Belgian chocolate, it also comes with a smoother texture.
-Whereas Belgian chocolate is generally darker with more cocoa, less milk, and less sugar.
+Whether Belgian or Swiss chocolate is better comes down to personal preferences.
+Swiss chocolate is made with milk and is sweeter than Belgian chocolate.
+It also has a smoother texture.
+Belgian chocolate is generally darker, with more cocoa, less milk, and less sugar.
 Belgian chocolate also uses praline a lot.